hodyroff/scs-training/cluster-stacks.md

 ![Cluster Stacks architecture](https://github.com/SovereignCloudStack/cluster-stacks-demo/blob/main/hack/images/syself-cluster-stacks-web.png)

----

 ## 5. Components and Responsibilities

-Cluster API (CAPI) provides declarative APIs and tooling to manage the lifecycle of Kubernetes clusters.
-It breaks responsibilities across several core controller types, each handling a distinct layer of concern.
+Cluster Stacks use CAPI as the foundational tool which provides declarative APIs to manage the lifecycle of Kubernetes clusters.
+CAPI breaks responsibilities across several core controller types, each handling a distinct layer of concern.
 It is responsible for defining the core cluster objects and their reconciliation logic.

 - Cluster - Represents a logical Kubernetes cluster
 - Machine - Represents a single Kubernetes node.